 top of page

-Dr Fleming highly recommends reading this after booking your surgery and again the week before your surgical date.
+We highly recommend you read this page after booking your surgery, and again the week before your surgical date.

 PREPARING YOURSELF PHYSICALLY